Conado-Beach Surf Stats

 (light / offshore wind)

-This chart shows the variation of swells directed at Conado-Beach through a typical July and is based upon 3472 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the coastline so we have chosen the best grid node based on what we know about Conado-Beach.
+This image shows the variation of swells directed at Conado-Beach through an average September, based on 3360 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind and surf right at the shore so we have chosen the most applicable grid node based on what we know about Conado-Beach.
 In the case of Conado-Beach, the best grid node is 113 km away (70 miles).
-The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These were forecast only 74% of the time.
-Green and yellow illustrate increasing swell sizes and red represents biggest swells greater than >3m (>10ft).
+The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
+These were forecast only 35% of the time.
+Green and yellow show increasing swell sizes and biggest swells greater than >3m (>10ft) are shown in red.
 In both graphs, the area of any colour is proportional to how frequently that size swell was forecast.
-The diagram suggests that the prevailing swell direction, shown by the biggest spokes, was NE, whereas the the prevailing wind blows from the E. Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Conado-Beach and out to sea.
-We combine these with the no surf category of the bar chart.
-To keep it simple we don't show these in the rose diagram.
-Because wind determines whether or not waves are good for surfing at Conado-Beach, you can load a different image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-Over an average July, swells large enough to cause clean enough to surf waves at Conado-Beach run for about 1.0% of the time.
+The diagram suggests that the prevailing swell direction, shown by the largest spokes, was NNE, whereas the the prevailing wind blows from the ESE.
+Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Conado-Beach and out to sea.
+We group these with the no surf category of the bar chart.
+To avoid confusion we don't show these in the rose graph.
+Because wind determines whether or not waves are clean enough to surf at Conado-Beach, you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+In a typical September, swells large enough to cause surfable waves at Conado-Beach run for about 14% of the time.

 Also see Conado-Beach wind stats